Clifton Hill, Victoria: Early development

-Later development
+20th century

 Clifton Hill's residential attraction lessened entering the 20th century as middle class housing grew and industry took up land for factories, mostly in the South of the suburb, adjacent to Alexandra Parade.
 By the 1960s, the number of intrusive blocks of flats were built, particularly on prominent streets such as South Terrace, overlooking the Darling Gardens.

+In the late 1970s and early 1980s, Clifton Hill was home to an experimental post-punk scene that grew out of the Clifton Hill Community Music Centre, an artist-run space that was located in a 19th-century factory on Page Street.

 By the late 20th century, the amenity laid down during development in the 1880s was recognised once more, and Clifton Hill underwent rapid gentrification, with the median property price increasing from 112% to 160% of the Melbourne metropolitan median in the decade to 1996, and 180% by 2017.
 Furthermore, by this time, the majority of industry had closed or moved elsewhere, freeing industrial sites for residential redevelopment.
 The former City of Melbourne Quarry at the corner of Ramsden and Yambla Streets, which had become a tip by the 1960s, had been redeveloped into an attractive park, including an adventure playground and skate park, further adding to the amenity of the area.

+Clifton Hill was the site of the 1987 Hoddle Street massacre, in which 19-year-old Julian Knight embarked on the 45-minute shooting spree killing seven people and injuring 19 before being arrested by police.

+21st century

+Clifton Hill has been named one of Melbourne's most liveable suburbs,.
+Its median property price increased from 112% to 160% of the Melbourne metropolitan median in the decade to 1996 and 180% (AUD1.48 million) by 2017.

+Geography

+Urban structure

+Housing consists largely of single and double storey Victorian and Edwardian era dwellings comprising a mixture of free standing houses and semi-attached rows of terraces.
+The suburb is a relatively intact example of late 19th century and early 20th century development and is now almost completely included in heritage planning controls.
+Dwelling density in Clifton Hill is significantly lower than the remainder of the former City of Collingwood, which also included the suburbs of Collingwood and Abbotsford.

+Demographics

+As of 2021, the resident population of Clifton Hill is 6,606.

+Localities

 Little Hollywood

 The intersection between Queens Parade and Gold Street was referred to by locals as "Little Hollywood".
 However, because of development and badly leased commercial properties most of the film makers in recent years have moved to the neighbouring suburb of Fitzroy.
 Particularly, the "Hollywood End" of Gertrude Street.

-Description

-Accommodation in this leafy suburb consists largely of single and double storey Victorian and Edwardian era dwellings, comprising a mixture of free standing houses, and semi-attached rows of terraces.
-The suburb is a relatively intact example of late 19th century and early 20th century development, and is now almost completely protected by heritage planning controls.

-Hoddle Street bisects the suburb, dividing it into western and eastern precincts.
+Landmarks

+Parks and gardens

 The suburb is well served by parks and gardens, including Darling Gardens and Mayor's Park (western precinct) and Quarries Park (eastern precinct).

+Economy

-An attractive local shopping strip is located along Queens Parade, on the border with Fitzroy North, consisting of mainly Victorian era shopfronts in a reasonable state of preservation.
-Dwelling density in Clifton Hill is significantly lower than the remainder of the former City of Collingwood, which also included the suburbs of Collingwood and Abbotsford.
+There are several local shopping strips throughout the suburb, including along Queens Parade on the border with Fitzroy North.
+It consists of mainly Victorian era shopfronts.